kien-ly/WeddingInvite/README.md

 The application can also be configured to use Amazon DynamoDB with the following tables:

-1. `users` - Stores admin user information
-2. `SVPS` - Stores guest RSVP submissions (As requested in specifications)
+1. `SVPS` - Stores guest RSVP submissions (As requested in specifications)
-3. `wish` - Stores wishes and messages from guests (As requested in specifications)
+2. `wish` - Stores wishes and messages from guests (As requested in specifications)

 #### Setting up DynamoDB